Invest Beavers

 Description

-Investing a Squirrel/Beaver: Welcoming a new Beaver to the Colony (and the worldwide Scout family) is an exciting time, especially for the person making their Promise.
+Investing a Squirrel: Welcoming a new child to the Drey (and the worldwide Scout family) is an exciting time, especially for the person making their Promise.

 Updated activity text courtesy The Scout Association https://www.scouts.org.uk/activities/investing-a-beaver/